coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

 The Eclipse IDE is the most popular IDE for Java.
 It provides support for the Maven build.

-So, let's check the following step by step guide on how to create a maven project in eclipse.
+So, let's check the following step-by-step guide on how to create a maven project in Eclipse.

 ## How To Create Maven Project In Eclipse?